I hiked up with my friend Monica to Lake Wilcacocha (Laguna Wilcacocha) on the outskirts of Huaraz, Peru.

 We started our ascent around 3160 metres.
 Within 10 minutes, I had to stop.
 My heart was pumping faster than an oil rig.
 My lungs were breathing in more air to adjust to the lower density of oxygen.

 I was still trying to acclimatize my body while trying to get up to Laguna Wilcacocha.

 And for Monica, she waited for me every time I stopped.
 She could have done the Wilcacocha trek without rest.
 She’s more use to the higher altitudes after doing hikes in Colombia and Ecuador, plus she’s Swiss.

 I was busy adjusting to life under water in the prior months in the Galapagos.
 Adjusting to higher altitudes is similar, but not very similar.

 On our way up, we went through a village and farmland.
 I saw a Quechuan woman walking down with her donkey and two kids.
 “What a cool video this could be,” I thought.
 I recorded the party coming down with my iPhone 6s.

 “Buenos días,” the older child said.
 I replied the same.
-Then I started to hike up while Monica waited for me a few metres up.
+Then I started to hike up again towards Laguna Wilcacocha while Monica waited for me a few metres higher.

 “You should ask the Quechuans permission before taking a photo,” Monica said.